kevinslin/h7b-dendron-netlify/vault/notes.tutorial.dendron.publish-render.md

 Publish my Dendron vault by deploying on [Render](https://render.com/), with notes stored on private GitHub repo.

 Credit to the [[Netlify workflow|notes.tutorial.dendron.publish-netlify]].

+Why Render when [[Netlify workflow|notes.tutorial.dendron.publish-netlify]] is already good enough?
+- simply because of the generous limit of free plan in Render is [400 build-hour](https://render.com/docs/build-limits) vs [300 build-minute](https://www.netlify.com/pricing/) of Netlify

 ## Getting started